REMEMBERING BISHOP PATRICIA FRESEN

 By Andrea Johnson ARCWP

 On a personal level, I, like many I imagine, am feeling deeply bereft by the loss of our dear Patricia.
 On a personal level, she was someone with whom I deeply resonated.
 It was she and her clear vision of what ordained women could mean for the church that drew me to her.
 I was privileged to coordinate the press conference in Gananoque, Ontario, Canada prior to the first ordinations of Roman Catholic women in North America in 2005.
 There, I witnessed the power of Patricia Fresen to make a clear case for the benefits to the whole church of an inclusive ordained ministry that included women.
-The press conference felt to me likea Pentecost experience in which a clear message was received by a very diverse group of people, including a lot of young Canadian journalists
+The press conference felt to me likea Pentecost experience in which a clear message was received by a very diverse group of people, including a lot of young Canadian journalists.

 I decided, based on this phenomenon, to seek candidacy for ordination with RCWP.
 Patricia was key in my discernment process.
-She was my program director, and also the bishop who ordained me as deacon, priest and bishop.
+She was my program director, and also the bishop who ordained me as deacon, a priest and a bishop.
 She taught me preaching, and she mentored me in uncounted ways.
 I was very drawn to her brand of leadership – justice-oriented, inclusive , compassioinate and accountable.

 Having served for four years (1996-2000) as the National Director of the Women’s Ordination Conference, I am keenly aware of the many, many gifted women – theologians, pastoral workers, scripture scholars, seminary professors, preachers, counselors,Spiritual directors, chaplains, as well as organizers and activists – who contributed so generously to the furtherance of the movement to ordain women.
 All oftheir contributions were essential to moving the issue forward.
 It is important to acknowledge that, over the years and in the face of incredible opposition from the powers that be, there were differences of opinion about how best to move forward in order to better serve thePeope of God as women priests.
-Many were convinced that it was best to continue to serve as able in institutional settingswhile continuing to lobby for policy change at the institutional level.
+Many were convinced that it was best to continue to serve as able in institutional settings, while continuing to lobby for policy change at the institutional level.
 Others were adamant that there was no hope for institutional change; therefore, women should simply practice their inclusive ministries apart from the institution.
 Themiracle that Patricia’s vision offered us was a model that was “both/and”.
 By ordaining women through RCWP, we claimed our place as Roman Catholics (albeit censured), and, at the same time, created a model of governance and ministry that was mutually accountable, and served marginalized people witho0ut prejudice.
 Patricia the visionary saw this model as open to growth – a work in progress.

 All who knew her experienced Trish as a woman focused on justice and driven by compassion.
 She held many concerns in balance most days of her life.
 Whether it was family or the multiracial students in her school or women priests who needed her support.
 Trish was there for them.
 Her gift of cross-cultural expression was a true blessing in our movement which, thanks to Trish, who traveled as far as East Asia and Oceania to hear the voices of those who were hopeful for change.